Skip to content

 Set-WinSystemLocale -SystemLocale en-US

-Replace ‘en-US’ with your desired locale code.
-This command updates the administrative language settings instantly.
+Replace ‘en-US’ with the locale code you want to use.
+This command instantly updates the administrative language settings.

 Troubleshooting Common Issues

 If you change the locale to a language you cannot read, some system menus might become difficult to navigate.
 Always ensure you have a secondary way to access settings, such as using the search bar.
-If legacy apps still show scrambled text, ensure the non-Unicode programs setting matches the specific region the software was designed for.
+If legacy apps still show scrambled text, ensure the older programs that can’t handle the modern Unicode standard setting matches the specific region the software was designed for.

 Summary

-Changing your System Locale helps your computer run older, non-Unicode software without text errors.
-By following these steps through your Administrative settings, you ensure that your computer can handle different character sets correctly.
+Changing your System Locale helps your computer run older, older programs that can’t handle the modern Unicode standard without text errors.
+By following these steps through your Administrative settings, you ensure that your computer can handle different character sets (the different ways text is represented) correctly.
 Remember that this change affects all users on your PC and requires a system restart to finish the process.

 Will changing the system locale change my Windows display language?

-No. Changing the system locale only affects how legacy, non-Unicode applications interpret character sets.
+No. Changing the system locale only affects how legacy, older programs that can’t handle the modern Unicode standard interpret character sets.
 It does not change the language of your Windows interface, menus, or system dialogs.
 You must adjust your display language settings separately under the Language & Region menu to change the interface text.

 Why do some games or legacy apps require a specific system locale?